 To Make the Pastry Cream

 - Combine milk and 1/2 of sugar in a medium pot.
 Cook on medium-high heat and bring to a simmer.

-- While the milk is coming to a simmer, combine the remaining sugar, cornstarch, and egg yolks; whisk until smooth.
+- While the milk is coming to a simmer, combine the remaining sugar, cornstarch, eggs, and egg yolks; whisk until smooth.

 - Once milk is simmering, slowly pour half of the milk into the egg mixture, whisking quickly so that the eggs won’t scramble.

 - Return mixture to pot and place on medium high heat, whisking quickly so the pastry cream doesn’t burn.
 After a minute or two, the pastry cream will boil and thicken to a consistency similar to pudding.
 Continue to stir for one minute after it begins to boil so that the cornstarch taste disappears.

 - Remove from stove immediately and add butter and vanilla.
 Stir until butter fully melts and blends in.